rerun/rerun/modules/stubbs/README.md

 	   -default math

 Edit the default implementation (`RERUN_MODULES_/freddy/commands/study/default.sh`).
-The implementation should echo out what freddy is studying:
+The implementation should echo what freddy is studying:

 	# ------------------------------
 	echo "studying ($SUBJECT)"
 	# ------------------------------

+Similarly, define the `freddy:dance` command:

+	rerun stubbs:add-command -name study \
+		   -description "tell freddy to study" -module freddy

+Define an option called "-jumps":

+	rerun stubbs:add-option  -name jumps \
+		   -description "jump #num times" -module freddy -command dance \
+		   -default 1

+Edit the default implementation (`RERUN_MODULES_/freddy/commands/dance/default.sh`).
+The implementation should echo how many jumps:

+	# ------------------------------
+	echo "studying ($SUBJECT)"
+	# ------------------------------

+The commands, their options and default implementations are completed.
 Check the usage for the new command:

 	$ ./rerun freddy: